Mexican officials file charges against American in tourist’s death, call for extradition

-Shanquella Robinson, well known for her business braiding hair, was at a villa in Mexico’s San Jose del Cabo in late October with a group of friends celebrating someone’s birthday.
-The 25-year-old from Charlotte, North Carolina turned up dead after just one day on vacation.
+Shanquella Robinson was at a villa in Mexico’s San Jose del Cabo in late October with a group of friends celebrating a birthday.
+The 25-year-old from Charlotte, North Carolina, well known in her community for her hair braiding business, turned up dead after just one day on vacation.

 According to Sub-Prosecutor Antonio Lopez Rodriguez, evidence indicated Robinson died in “a direct attack, not an accident,” that was “apparently caused” by one of her friends.